adrianlarion/wizardly-tips-vim/README.md

 * This means: on all lines search for `<dbg_` (word start followed by 'dbg_'), replace with nothing (you could put a '&' but it's not needed), and use the following flags: g for global, i for case insensitive and n for no substitution.
 The 'n' flag is the trick here.
 It just prints how many matches there are without actually performing substitution.

+### Quickly edit and reload your .vimrc
+* You decide to make Vim behave exactly how you want it.
+You'll need to edit your .vimrc but that's alright.
+* After you open vim you can open your .vimrc with `:e $MYVIMRC`.
+Easy!
+* You've done your modification but now you want to see the effects.
+Just type `:so %` (source all lines) with .vimrc open and vim will source the new .vimrc.